odoonz/odoonz-addons/account_supplier_tax_rounding/README.rst

 Known issues / Roadmap
 ======================

-* Only works if company policy is set to round globally
+* Not tested if company policy is set to round per line (but changes to compute_all suggest it might work, let us know)

 Bug Tracker
 ===========